AnonymousDM/zeroshot_task_hallucination/README.md

-# Continuous 3D Words Website
+# Zero-Shot Task Hallucination Website
-This is a project page for continuous 3D words
+This is a project page for zero-shot task hallucination.
+Code coming soon!